kmh52826-collab/recsys-evolution-comet/README.md

 | **COMET** | *0.0286* | *0.0212* | *0.0456* | 35.6s | 44.7s | **0.6927 $\rightarrow$ 0.6929 (Training Failure / Stagnation)** |

 ### 2.2 Deep Root Cause Analysis of Pipeline Limitations
 The experimental results revealed that the COMET model failed to converge normally, exhibiting extremely poor performance with an NDCG@10 of 0.0286 (Training Failure).
-Analysis proved that this was not a simple algorithmic error, but a **systemic limitation resulting from a mismatch between the underlying data pipeline characteristics and the model architecture**.
+Analysis indicates that this stems from a **mismatch between the characteristics of the source data and the model architecture**.
+In particular, the synthetic dataset has no temporal order, so the COMET variant, which represents users solely through their interaction histories, had no learnable signal.
+In addition, unlike the original paper, this implementation has no step that enriches user and item embeddings, leaving the model no other signal to rely on when the history signal is weak.
+The structural limitations of history-map-based CNN architectures identified through this analysis are as follows:

 1. **Lack of Temporal Dependency**: Because embedding maps are scanned using fixed-size CNN kernels, long-term contextual dependencies within user action streams that dynamically change over time cannot be captured along the data flow.
 Furthermore, when randomly ordered logs without causal relationships (such as this synthetic dataset) are ingested, the CNN filter fails to learn meaningful context.
 2. **Overlooking Structural Connectivity**: The model focuses solely on simple item consumption order, failing to reflect complex relational networks between entities or high-order structural connectivity topologies like co-click patterns into the feature layers.
 Under sparse data conditions (Density 3%), simple history listing leads to severe overfitting.